jakubartur/nexa/doc/opgroup-tokens.md

 OP_GROUP is implemented as a soft fork so wallets do not need to do anything if they do not want to add token support.
 But in that case, the wallet will not recognise the format of an OP_GROUP tagged transaction output script and ignore it.
 This could cause user confusion if someone accidentally sends that user a token rather than BCH.
 To avoid this, it is recommended that wallets identify OP_GROUP outputs and issue an alert if one is received.

-*[since the bitcoin cash devs are contemplating adding quite a few new opcodes, this alert may be useful for more than just op_group]*
+*[since the devs are contemplating adding quite a few new opcodes, this alert may be useful for more than just op_group]*

 #### Group Identifier

-Group identifiers are a 20 or 32 data bytes which are also bitcoin cash addresses.
+Group identifiers are a 20 or 32 data bytes which are also nexa addresses.
 Although addresses are 20 bytes today, in the future it is likely that P2SH scripts will be redefined to something like "OP_HASH256 [32-byte-hash-value] OP_EQUAL", so wallets should be prepared to accept 256 bit group identifiers.

 Group identifiers displayed in cashaddr format **MUST** use the "type" byte as 2.
 This results in a cashaddr prefix of "z" for example:
-`bitcoincash:zrmn5e26cfkd0j97kx5jdm3jrrzv5l6a0upqxjxkw2`
+`nexareg:zrmn5e26cfkd0j97kx5jdm3jrrzv5l6a0upqxjxkw2`

 #### JSON-RPC calls

-It is recommended that all wallets with a JSON-RPC (bitcoin-cli) interface provide the same API so that applications built on top of this interface will work with different wallet implementations.
+It is recommended that all wallets with a JSON-RPC (nexa-cli) interface provide the same API so that applications built on top of this interface will work with different wallet implementations.

 One new RPC is defined, named "token" that contains several sub-functions.
 Parameters are similar for all sub-functions and are as follows:

 **group id**  (*string*): The group identifier in cashaddr format.
 This identifier is generated in the "token new" command.
 All group identifiers have a "z" prefix.

-**address**  (*string*): A bitcoin cash address.
+**address**  (*string*): A nexa address.
 Token addresses are interchangable with each other and BCH addresses, so use the standard "getnewaddress" RPC command to create one.  *[having the same addresses for multiple token types allows one to put different tokens in the same address.
 This feature may have many uses, such as paying interest in BCH to token holders]*

 **quantity** (large integer):  All functions express token quantities in single units.
 This is different than the non-token API which expresses values as BCH or 100,000,000 Satoshi.